-- Web Connect and/or teleconference Q&A sessions for employment-related questions providing “do’s and don’ts” in the supervision of employees.
+- Webinar Q&A sessions for employment-related questions providing “do’s and don’ts” in the supervision of employees.

 - Labor and Employment Practice educational webinars

 - Consultation for a limited number of hours concerning issues councils may be addressing in the area of labor and employment practices, lease agreements, contracts and other legal matters.

 - Identify if there are currently existing resources that would be able to answer your council’s questions/concerns.
 Existing resources may include the following: